checkout/sample-projects/ruby/README.md

 });
 ````

-Make sure to provide your correct `Public Key` in `script.js`, which is the key that authorizes to you the access to Checkout API's
+Make sure to provide your correct `Public Key` in `script.js`, which is the key that authorizes to you the access to Checkout API's.
+This should be stored in a secure location like a password vault and not in code.

 ````javascript
 Frames.init('pk_sbox_XXX');